DragonMinded/ACIOLauncher/ReadMe.md

 launch=D:\Sirius\contents\gamestart.bat
 ```

-To corretly execute the built code, run the executable with one parameter specifying the location of the INI file.
+To correctly execute the built code, run the executable with one parameter specifying the location of the INI file.
 Optionally, you can add the `--debug` attribute for additional debugging.
-An example invocation is as follows.
+An example invocation is as follows:

 ```
 ACIOLauncher.exe games.ini